kubermatic/docs/content/kubermatic/master/tutorials-howtos/upgrading/upgrade-from-2.20-to-2.21/_index.en.md

 kubermatic - {"clusters":3,"conditions":{"KubeconfigValid":{"lastHeartbeatTime":"2022-08-03T10:10:32Z","reason":"KubeconfigValid","status":"True"},"ResourcesReconciled":{"lastHeartbeatTime":"2022-08-25T09:30:52Z","lastTransitionTime":"2022-08-25T09:30:52Z","reason":"ReconcilingSuccess","status":"True"}},"phase":"Healthy","versions":{"cluster":"v1.23.6","kubermatic":"v2.21.0"}}
 ```

 Particularly interesting for the upgrade process is if the `ResourcesReconciled` condition succeeded and if the `versions.kubermatic` field is showing the target KKP version.
 If this is not the case yet, the upgrade is still in flight.
+If the upgrade is stuck, try `kubectl -n kubermatic describe seed <seed name>` to see what exactly is keeping the KKP operator from updating the seed cluster.

 After a seed was successfully upgraded, user clusters on that seed should start updating.
 Observe their control plane components in the respective cluster namespaces if you want to follow the upgrade process.
 This is the last step of the upgrade, after all user clusters have settled the upgrade is complete.